yuvalmGS/gigaspaces-wiki-jekyll/xap100/interactive-api-guide.markdown

 This command deploys a Data Grid (Space) called **myDataGrid** with 2 partitions and 1 backup per partition (hence the `2,1` syntax).

 {%comment%}
-If you're using the web console mentioned above to see what's going on, you'll see the data grid has been deployed.
+If you're using the web console mentioned above to see what's going on, you'll see the Data Grid has been deployed.
 {%endcomment%}

 {%info%}